wistia/wistia-open-docs/_posts/async-embeds.md

 __Popover embeds and playlists will also be made async when the time comes.__

-## Async SEO Embed Codes

-The standard Wistia SEO embed codes must be synchronous because they include a script specific to the video--metadata.js--which must be run synchronously during page load.
-This is the best solution for most people because it's a single Copy &amp; Paste operation.
-Because alternative workflows are too complex for most users and environments, we do not allow the async option in the Wistia user interface.

-However, it is possible to get an async SEO embed code via the [oembed endpoint]({{ '/construct-an-embed-code#using_the_oembed_endpoint' | post_url }}).
-To do that, simply make your oembed request with query params `embedType=seo&async=true`.
-It will return an SEO embed code with an additional
-property: `"meta_tags_for_head"`.
-You should put these tags in the `<head>` of the page where the video is embedded.
-They can technically be modified or dropped, but we have found that including them improves the speed and accuracy of being indexed with Google.

-The process for fetching and using this kind of embed code is highly technical, so __if you are not a programmer, we recommend NOT using async SEO embed codes__.

 ## The Composition of an Async API Embed

 Here's an example async API embed, straight out of the embed modal: